Bear trapped in well for over 10 hours in Kerala dead | Science-Environment

 Bear trapped in well for over 10 hours in Kerala dead

-The rescue attempts took an unexpected and tragic turn when the animal went under the water after being tranquilised and could not be reached by the Forest officials and locals -- who immediately entered the well -- due to the depth of the water in it, according to visuals on TV channels.
+The rescue attempts took a tragic turn when the animal went under the water after being tranquilised and could not be reached due to the depth of the water despite the forest department officials and locals immediately entering the well, according to visuals on TV channels.

 - Country: